digital-land/technical-documentation/docs/run-book.md

 - At 2:20 PM, the PR was reviewed and approved.

 #### Postmortem
-The root cause of the incident was changes to the performance database, which broke the queries used by the [submit](https://submit.planning.data.gov.uk/). specifically the renaming of the table 'column_field_summary' to 'endpoint_dataset_resource_summary' as well as two of the columns within that table
+The root cause of the incident was changes to the performance database, which broke the queries used by the [submit](https://submit.planning.data.gov.uk/) service. specifically the renaming of the table 'column_field_summary' to 'endpoint_dataset_resource_summary' as well as two of the columns within that table